jeffswartz/opentok-node/sample/Archiving/README.md

 Visit <http://localhost:3000> in your browser.
 You can now create new archives (either as a host or as a participant) and also play archives that have already been created.

+## Notes for testing this special version of the apply

+** This version is intended for internally Vonage Testing against the tbdev environment. **

+No effort has been made to make the client UI reflect what is happening in the archive.

+To test:

+1. Start the app (`node index.js`).

+3. Open http://localhost:3000/participant in a browser.
+(You may want to disable your computer speaker.)

+3. Open http://localhost:3000/host in another browser tab.
+Click the * Start Archive * button.

+4. After 10 seconds, allow access to screensharing in the host.

+5. Click the Toggle Layout button a couple of times.

+6. Stop screen sharing.

+7. Wait a few seconds and stop the archive.

+8. Open the http://localhost:3000/history page.
+When the archive is available, click the link to view it.

+Note that the archive uses best fit layout when there is no screen-sharing stream.
+And it uses either vertical or horizontal presentation when there is a screen-sharing stream.

+See the code in the index.js file, which sets `layout` to `'bestFit'` and sets `screenshareType` to either `horizontalPresentation` or `verticalPresentation`.

 ## Walkthrough

 This demo application uses the same frameworks and libraries as the HelloWorld sample.
 If you have